Fabulous Felt Craft!

-Start this DIY felt reindeer project by printing the downloadable instructions below.
+Start this DIY felt reindeer project by printing the downloadable instructions below – join our ever-growing craft community if you’re not a member already!
 This sheet includes a full materials list that you can use when you head to your local craft store.
 Make sure you are getting a higher quality wool or wool blend felt for this – lower quality felts can rip while you are stitching.
 Our go-to 1mm felt sources are Benzie Design, Felt on the Fly and A Child’s Dream Come True.
 Pick out some coordinating colors of embroidery floss and use a needle with a slightly larger eye for threading the floss.
 Feel free to get creative with your color palette.
 This is your DIY felt reindeer!
 We used a slightly darker shade of brown for the back panel to create some variation.

 Once you have your materials, print the PDF template as a guide for cutting your felt pieces.
 Then you can follow the step-by-step photo tutorial below as you craft.
 We added some detailing near the tail with some white embroidery floss, but this is totally optional.
 These white dots are just a scattering of tiny French knots, but they add that extra something to these DIY cuties!
 If you want to give the reindeer a holiday makeover, our template also includes patterns to add the Christmas accessories.
 You can even make a little red felt nose for Rudolph!
 This felt reindeer can be a great addition to your holiday home decor, or an adorable stocking stuffer for the kids.